-- It has a holo effect: if I landed on your site saw a 20% discount on product A I now expect to see a discount on product B too.
+- It has a holo effect: if I land on your site and see a 20% discount on product A, I now expect to see a discount on product B, too.

 - Even if I convert, I’ve now added you in the “this retailer offers great discounts” bucket.
-Now when you reach out to me in 6 months for your next amazing product I’ll only buy if it’s on sale.
+Now, when you reach out to me in 6 months for your next amazing product, I’ll only buy it if it’s on sale.
 You’ve trained me to act based on discounts (Pavlov’s dog).

 “But doesn’t discounting improve conversions?”